What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 ✔ 4.
 Clear KPI Tracking

-💬 This level of collaboration is rare — and extremely effective.
+💬 This level of collaboration between brand and factory is rare but extremely effective.

 3. What Manufacturers Should Copy From Adidas’s Process